 artist’s impression of the airfield - select to enlarge

 Some 29 structures were built on the western edge of the aerodrome site including four aeroplane sheds.
 In October 1919 the Ministry of Munitions offered of all the buildings on the site for sale.
-However, the aeroplane sheds survived on the site until 1922 when, after being purchased by May & Butcher of Heybridge Basin, two were and sold on to Crittall's for their factories at Silver End and Witham and were used as a canteen and store. when that business closed in the 1990s, and having been in use for some 74 years, they were acquired by the Brooklands Museum at Weybridge where they remained unused until they had to be destroyed due to rot.
+However, the four aeroplane sheds survived on the site until 1922 when, after being purchased by May & Butcher of Heybridge Basin, two were sold on to Crittall's for their factories at Silver End and Witham and were used as a canteen and store.
+When that business closed in the 1990s, and having been in use for some 74 years, they were acquired by the Brooklands Museum at Weybridge where they remained unused until they had to be destroyed due to rot.
 They are circled in red on these 1930s aerial photos...

-Also in the 1920s the Bentall’s agricultural engineering company at Heybridge acquired two redundant WW-1 aircraft hangers, which almost certainly came from Goldhanger.
-They were re-built on Bentall’s site, but was never effectively used and became know as “The White Elephant” by the workers.
+In the 1920s the Bentall’s agricultural engineering company at Heybridge acquired two WW-1 hangers, which almost certainly came from Goldhanger.
+They were re-erected on the Bentall site, but was never effectively used and became known by the workers as “The White Elephant”.
 They was removed and replaced by a new foundry building in 1949.

 May & Butcher purchased many of the wooden buildings from both the aerodrome and from HMS Osea and sold them on.
 In 1920 the Bentall family acquired the Sergeants Mess hut from the aerodrome site and installed and commissioned it in Heybridge Basin as St Georges Chapel in memory of their son who was killed in the war, where it remains today...